Liancourt Rocks: Geography

 Altogether, there are about 90 islets and reefs, volcanic rocks formed in the Cenozoic era, more specifically 4.6 to 2.5 million years ago.
 A total of 37 of these islets are recognized as permanent land.

 The total area of the islets is about 187,554 m2, with their highest point at 168.5 m on the West Islet.
 The western islet is about 88,740 m2; the eastern islet is about 73,300 m2.
 The western islet consists of a single peak and features many caves along the coastline.
 The cliffs of the eastern islet are about 10 to 20 m high.
 There are two large caves giving access to the sea, as well as a crater.

 In 2006, a geologist reported that the islets formed 4.5 million years ago and are (in a geological sense) quickly eroding.

-Visiting
+Tourism

 Restricted public access to the rocks for a variety of purposes is provided by ferry from Ulleng Island.
+In 2022, 280,312 tourists visited the islands, averaging 500 visitors per day.